sjugge/qmk_firmware/keyboards/massdrop/alt/keymaps/sjugge-default/readme.md

 # Drop ALT - sjugge

-Documentation and info on default overrides of the Drop ALT firmware.
+Documentation and info on customization and overrides of the `default` Drop ALT firmware.

 ## Layout